Ali Krieger: Orlando Pride, 2016–2021

 On November 2, 2016, it was announced that Krieger had been traded to the Orlando Pride in exchange for the Pride's spot in the Allocation Ranking Order, which determines how elite players are allocated throughout the NWSL.
 She joined national team players Alex Morgan and Ashlyn Harris, who had also previously played with the Spirit until the 2015 expansion draft.
 Krieger stated the following day that she was surprised by the trade, but was ready to embrace new opportunities in Orlando.

 In 2017 Krieger started every game for the Pride, helping Orlando finish 3rd in the standings and qualify for the playoffs for the first time.
-Krieger was named to the 2017 NWSL Best XI.
+Krieger was named to the 2017 NWSL Best XI and was a finalist for NWSL Defender of the Year.

 Prior to the 2018 NWSL season, Krieger signed a contract to remain with the Orlando Pride as she was no longer allocated by U.S Soccer.
 On July 14, Krieger played in her 100th career NWSL Game, a 2–1 win over the Utah Royals.

-NJ/NY Gotham FC, 2022–present
+NJ/NY Gotham FC, 2022–2023

 On December 6, 2021, Krieger was traded alongside Ashlyn Harris to Gotham FC in exchange for a first-round pick in the 2022 NWSL Draft, a third-round pick in the 2023 NWSL Draft and $50,000 in allocation money.

+In the final season before her retirement, Krieger won the 2023 NWSL Championship with Gotham.
+She was a finalist for NWSL Defender of the Year.